Radhakrishna-guntur/kubernetes-demo/README.md

 Kubernetes provides additional support to check the health of applications running within PODs and take necessary actions through Liveness and Readiness Probes.

+Case6: Autoscaling:

+Kubernetes is designed to dynamically scale containerized applications.
+Two primary scaling strategies in Kubernetes are:

+Scaling workloads – adding or removing containers (Pods) in the cluster.

+Scaling the underlying cluster infrastructure – adding or removing nodes (servers) in the cluster.

+To clarify:

+For the cluster infrastructure:

+Horizontal scaling: Add more nodes to the cluster.

+Vertical scaling: Increase resources (CPU, memory) on existing nodes.

+For workloads:

+Horizontal scaling: Create more Pods.

+Vertical scaling: Increase resource limits and requests for existing Pods.

+There are two approaches to scaling in Kubernetes: manual and automated.